Cruise tourism creates opportunities for RetailÂ

 When do Cruise Ships visit New Zealand?

-The extended season runs from late August through to late June; however the bulk of large ships arrive between early October and the end of April.
+The season runs from September through to early May; however the bulk of large ships arrive between early October and the end of April. Â

 The New Zealand Cruise Ship Association has produced a useful schedule which allows you to see when and where ships are docking throughout New Zealand.
+Please note, the schedule may be updated throughout the season as cruise lines amend bookings.

 As always, if you are a Retail NZ member and have any issues, our Advice Service is here to help.
 You can email us, or call us on 0800 472 472 (1800 128 086 from Australia).